 Radiology Technologist Schools and Careers in New York

 The following overview of radiologic technologist and technician schools in New York will help you compare your options for earning a degree or certificate in radiologic technology as well as other modalities including sonography and nuclear medicine technology.
 Online schools may also suit your interests and career goals and can be a flexible alternative to traditional on-campus study.
-Read about the difference between radiology technologists and radiology technicians, and learn more about schools in New York and potential career paths for graduates by reading below, where you will also find a table of rad tech programs and student reviews.
+Read about the difference between radiology technologists and radiology technicians, and learn more about schools in New York and potential career paths for graduates by reading below, where you will also find a table of rad tech programs.

 Quick Facts